NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/compile_with_tvm_ffi.rst

 Next, you need to register this function object as a `Global Function <https://tvm.apache.org/ffi/guides/export_func_cls.html#global-functions>`_ with this API: ``tvm_ffi.register_global_func(func_name, f=None, override=False)``, where ``func_name`` is the string name to identify the function in the global registry, ``f`` is the TVM FFI function object returned by ``cute.compile``, and ``override=True`` allows overwriting an existing function with the same name in the registry.
 In this way, you can make this compiled ``@cute.jit`` TVM-FFI function accessible from other languages, including C++.

+Note this is not the only option to obtain a TVM-FFI function in C++.
+You can also export the compiled module to an object file and load it in C++ with TVM-FFI APIs.
+See `Exporting Compiled Module <https://docs.nvidia.com/cutlass/latest/media/docs/pythonDSL/cute_dsl_general/compile_with_tvm_ffi.html#exporting-compiled-module>`_ for more details.

 In C++, you can load the compiled function from the global registry with ``tvm::ffi::Function::GetGlobal`` (or ``tvm::ffi::Function::GetGlobalRequired``, which will throw if the function is not found).
 The returned object will be of type ``tvm::ffi::Function``.